French-Mediterranean Kitchen: Coq Au Vin Recipe

 3.

-Preheat the Pot: In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until crispy.
-Remove with a slotted spoon and set aside.
+In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until it turns crispy and golden brown.
+Use a slotted spoon to remove the bacon, setting it aside while leaving the rendered fat in the pot for added flavor.

 Mark as complete